-1.2 Scope Superseded
+1.2 Scope2

-As the name suggests, the scope for the document is the MAC and upper layer protocols for DPoE Networks.
+As the name suggests, the scope for this document is the MAC and upper layer protocols for DPoE Networks.
 The MAC in DPoE Networks is EPON.
-This specification does not place any additional requirements on the EPON MAC beyond the [802.3] specifications as amended by [802.3ah] and [802.3av].
+This specification does not place any additional requirements on the EPON MAC beyond the [802.3] specifications.
 The focus of these specifications is on the support of DOCSIS-based Operations Administration Maintenance and Provisioning (OAMP) for the MAC and upper layer protocols as specified in [MULPIv3.0].